julian1/julian1.github.io/_posts/2017-02-05-keithley-repair.md

 ### First observations

 The unit is easily dissassembled by removing of a few strategic chassis bolts.
-The interal layout is clean and well organised, and there is plenty of nice alumnium case work on show.
+The interal layout is clean and well organised, and there is plenty of quality alumnium case-work on show.

 Both top analog and lower digital/power boards appear to be in good general condition.
 There are no bulging electrolytics, no burnt tantalums, and no signs of capacitor PCB leakage.